Gautam-J/Self-Driving-Car/README.md

 # Self Driving Car

 > This project is mainly focused on End-to-End Deep Learning for Self-Driving-Cars.
-Uses raw image data, and a convolutional neural network to drive a car autonomously in Need For Speed game.
+Uses raw image data, a convolutional neural network, and an autoencoder for autonomous driving in Need For Speed Most Wanted (2005) v1.3 game.

 ## Sections:
 * [What's New](#changelog)